NoahIsADeveloper/Slime-TD/README.md

 ## How to Build
 1. Create a folder on your desktop.
 2. Create a `.zip` file in that folder.
 3. Copy all game files into the `.zip` file.
+(Excluding .github .git .vscode)
 4. Rename the `.zip` file to `.love`.
 5. Name the `.love` file whatever you want (e.g., `SlimeTD.love`).
 6. Copy `love.exe` into the same folder.